MicrosoftDocs/azure-docs/articles/azure-functions/functions-bindings-documentdb.md

 Note the following:

-- `id` supports bindings similar to "{queueTrigger}", which uses the string value of the queue message as the document Id.
+- `id` supports bindings similar to `{queueTrigger}`, which uses the string value of the queue message as the document Id.
 - `connection` must be the name of an app setting that points to the endpoint for your DocumentDB account (with the value `AccountEndpoint=<Endpoint for your account>;AccountKey=<Your primary access key>`).
 If you create a DocumentDB account through the
 Functions portal UI, the account creation process creates a new app setting for you.
 To use an existing DocumentDB account, you need to